sgmurphy/wordpress-plugins/testimonial-free/readme.txt

 = 3.1.0 - May 07, 2024 =
 * New: The CSV import and export feature to import or export testimonials.
 * New: The Form Live Preview feature to check the testimonial form design before using in any pages or posts.
 * New: The Form Width option to increase or decrease the width of testimonial form.
-* Improved: The style of  Testimonial Form options and Testimoial View options.
+* Improved: The style of  Testimonial Form options and Testimonial View options.
 * Improved: The Testimonial Export Import feature.
 * Updated: The language (.pot) file.
 * Fix: When admin selects the based on star rating/auto publish status in the form settings, the submitted testimonial was not shown in all testimonial list.